 Restricted cash primarily represents bank deposits for letter of credit and bank acceptance bill amounted to RMB4,647 as of December 31, 2018.
-Restricted cash primarily represents bank deposits for letter of credit and bank notes amounted to RMB425,812 and deposits, amounted to RMB35,000, that were restricted as to withdrawal or use for a supplier dispute as of December 31, 2019.
+Restricted cash primarily represents bank deposits for letter of credit and bank notes amounted to RMB425,812 and deposits, amounted to RMB35,000, that were restricted due to a supplier dispute as of December 31, 2019.